 He said: 'I'm not aware of anything unfortunate that went on.

 'I didn't see anything in those video games that would have been suspicious.'

 Lowestoft gambling addict imprisoned for six months for running V Celebration ticket scams

 A mother-of-two with a gambling addiction who fooled unsuspecting members of the general public out of numerous pounds in a phony music festival ticket fraud has actually been jailed for 6 months.

-Gayet, of Elmore Road Gardens, Lowestoft, was provided a 12-month prison sentence, suspended for 2 years, in 2014 after she admitted 2 offences of fraud in relation to selling fake celebration tickets and dishonestly using someone else s name to open a brochure account to purchase toys from bet 99.
+Gayet, of Elmore Road Gardens, Lowestoft, was provided a 12-month prison sentence, suspended for 2 years, in 2014 after she admitted 2 offences of fraud in relation to selling fake celebration tickets and dishonestly using someone else s name to open a brochure account to purchase toys.